 This clause defines the following conditions in terms of SSB_RP and SSB Ês/Iot for measurements on NR inter-frequency cells for RRC connection re-establishment:

-- The conditions are defined in Table H.1.1.2-1 for FR1 NR cells for Wide Area IAB-MT and IAB Type 1-H.
+- The conditions are defined in Table H.1.1.2-1 for FR1 NR cells for Wide Area NCR-MT and NCR Type 1-H.

-- The conditions are defined in Table H.1.1.2-2 for FR1 NR cells for Local Area IAB-MT and IAB Type 1-H.
+- The conditions are defined in Table H.1.1.2-2 for FR1 NR cells for Local Area NCR-MT and NCR Type 1-H.

-- The conditions are defined in Table H.1.1.2-3 for FR1 NR cells for Wide Area IAB-MT and IAB Type 1-O.

-- The conditions are defined in Table H.1.1.2-4 for FR1 NR cells for Local Area IAB-MT and IAB Type 1-O.

-- The conditions are defined in Table H.1.1.2-5 for FR2 NR cells for Local Area and Wide Atea IAB-MT and IAB Type 2-O.
+- The conditions are defined in Table H.1.1.2-5 for FR2 NR cells for Local Area and Wide Atea NCR-MT and NCR Type 2-O.

-IAB-MT channel bandwidth (MHz)
+NCR-MT channel bandwidth (MHz)